 “The Department of Health has suggested that if the bans introduced through HACSU bosses proceed, essential services will give up, and there will be critical effects on sufferers and attendant public health dangers,” Mr. Ferguson stated.

-“The union movement is designed probably to shut beds, and I assume they might close, or as a minimum be drastically bogged down, and it’s going to affect.”
+“The union movement is designed probably to shut beds, and I assume they might close, or as a minimum, be drastically bogged down, and it will affect.”

-The Minister said the Health Department Secretary turned into writing to medical institution personnel to remind them of their obligations.
-Whereas duties were now not done, economic measures consisting of pay discounts and stand-downs might be pursued.
+The Minister said the Health Department Secretary became involved in writing to medical institution personnel to remind them of their obligations.
+Since duties were now not done, economic measures, such as pay discounts and stand-downs, might be pursued.

 Mr. Ferguson said he was taking advice on whether or not to herald agreement labor to deal with the mechanical movement.

 “We will do what we need to do.
-I hope it would not come to that because we should not, but what we will usually do is placed the wishes of sufferers first.”
+I hope it would not come to that because we should not, but what we will usually do is place sufferers’ wishes first.”